klasen/sslpoke/README.md

 ![Java CI with Maven](https://github.com/klasen/sslpoke/workflows/Java%20CI%20with%20Maven/badge.svg)

-Test establishment of a HTTPS (TLS) connection to a host with Java.
+Test establishment of a TLS connection to a host with Java.

-This version has been enhanced to print all known system and security properties relevant to HTTPS.
+This version has been enhanced to print all known system and security properties relevant to TLS and HTTPS.

 ## Usage: